Easy Oven Roasted Broccoli

 This post contains some affiliate links, which means that we make a small commission off items you purchase at no additional cost to you.

-If you’re not a fan of broccoli, it might just be because you haven’t tried it roasted yet.
-Roasted broccoli is my go-to side dish for any dinner because it’s A) easy and B) insanely delicious.
-Like, so delicious that I could eat an entire pound by myself.
-And while I’ve had a tutorial about how to roast frozen broccoli for years, I realized, after getting a million questions about how I made the broccoli in my Comeback Sauce recipe photos, that I did not have a tutorial about how to roast fresh broccoli.
-The techniques are similar, but the results are very different.
-So let’s go!
+If you’re not a fan of broccoli, it might just be because you haven’t tried roasted broccoli yet.
+This oven roasted broccoli recipe is my go-to side dish for any dinner because it’s A) easy and B) insanely delicious.
+Like, it’s so delicious that I could eat an entire pound of it by myself.
+The roasted broccoli turns out perfectly tender with deliciously crispy edges that will make you want to keep coming back for more.
+It’s the easiest and most versatile side dish to have in your dinnertime arsenal!

 roasted broccoli with comeback sauce in a red plastic basket with paper liner